Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 |0.5570309|0.9997996| 0.9997975  |492180.3|

-As expected, the model appears to be almost perfect.
+As expected, the model is almost perfect.
 We could use the equation to estimate total wait times almost perfectly.
 If you see results like this, there is probably something wrong.

 #### Building a simulation of our data

 Finally, let's build a simulation.
 This section will demonstrate some of the basics to get you started.
-However, the method that we follow is flexible and can be used in many different ways.
+The method that we follow is flexible and can be used in many different ways.
 We'll begin by accessing the `wait_times_distribution` data.

 ```r